Component: Form management - Data management

 Computed field setting

-- This setting is for selecting the rule to calculate value of the field based on the saved values of other fields.
-For example: In the receipt form of online course registration, value of the field Total cost must be calculated from the filled values of the fields like: Tuition, Course materials, Exam fee, and Registration fee.
+- This setting is for selecting the rule to calculate the value of the field based on the saved values of other fields.
+For example: In the receipt form for online course registration, the value of the Total cost field must be calculated from the filled values of fields such as Tuition, Course materials, Exam fee, and Registration fee.

 - The setting section includes the following fields: